lanners-marshall/dnd-backend/README.md

 post /encounters

 this create a new encounter for the session includes encounter_name, monsters.
-Mosters will have to be send in as a string with JSON.stringify() then later turned into an object with JSON.parse() to be displayed in the view
+Mosters will have to be sent in as a string with JSON.stringify() then later turned into an object with JSON.parse() to be displayed in the view

 READ